quadrant-newmedia/local_reload/README.md

 <sup>\*</sup> This should be added near the top of your `head`, so it can run as early as possible.

+## `window.disable_local_reload`

+Set this to true if you want to temporarily/conditionally disable local reload on the given window.

 ## NavTricks

 We include a copy of NavTricks.js in our static files.
 This script pairs perfectly with local_reload.